parallaxsecond/parsec/README.md

 # Example

-Launch the Parsec service with Mbed Crypto as the only provider (using the default configuration):
+Launch the Parsec service with a single software-based provider (using the default configuration):
 ```bash
 $ git clone https://github.com/parallaxsecond/parsec.git
 $ cd parsec